Poles protest across country in defense of media freedom | Entertainment - ExBulletin

 Duda, who is allied with the ruling party, said this summer he would not support it, but on Friday he said he still had to analyze it.

+Protester in Warsaw, Joanna Glowczyk Zobek, said authorities probably wouldn’t care about the protests, but let the world understand that in Poland there are not just supporters of law and justice, supporters of boring propaganda, there are also normal people who want to be European citizens and want to have good relations with the whole world.

-TVN launched an online petition on Sunday calling on Duda to veto the bill, which was signed that evening by more than 1.7 million people.
+TVN on Sunday launched an online petition calling on Duda to veto the bill, which on the evening was signed by 2 million people in the country of 38 million.

 The attack on media freedom has far-reaching consequences for the future of Poland, the appeal reads.
 Mutual relations with the United States, our country’s greatest ally and security guarantor, are destroyed.
 We cannot allow it!